johnfairh/TMLPersistentContainer/SourceDocs/Usage.md

 not attempt to process the store at all.

 **shouldInferMappingModelAutomatically** -- if this is `true` then the library allows inferred mappings to be used during migration.
-Otherwise only explicit mapping models are allowed.
+Otherwise only explicit mapping models created in Xcode are used.

 ## Using the delegate to track migrations

-An implementation of the [`MigrationDelegate`](Protocols/MigrationDelegate.html) protocol may be assigned to `PersistentContainer.migrationDelegate`.
+An implementation of the [`MigrationDelegate` protocol](Protocols/MigrationDelegate.html) may be assigned to `PersistentContainer.migrationDelegate`.

-Delegate calls are used to inform the client code of migration progress.
+Delegate calls are used to inform the client of migration progress.
 This can be used for debug or to update some user-visible progress indicator.

 In particular `persistentContainer(_:willMigrateStore)` indicates how many single migrations will be performed, and